Getting a deposit

 How much can the scheme cover?

-The non-cash deposit will be to the value of 1 month’s rent, up to a maximum of £600.
+The non-cash deposit may cover up to the value of 5 weeks rent, up to a maximum of £950.

 Can this be paid in cash to the landlord?

 No, the scheme does not cover cash deposits.
-The Council will provide a bond guarantee, with assurances that we will cover the costs of any damage or losses to the property (up to the bond value i.e. 1 month’s rent), if identified at the end of the tenancy.
-Landlords will need to inform us of any damage or losses, and prompt payments will be made upon receipt of claims.
+We will enter into a guarantee agreement with the landlord and tenant, setting out our obligations to cover the cost of any property damage, loss and/or rental arrears identified at the end of the tenancy (up to the bond value).
+Landlords will need to clearly evidence any property damage and/or rental arrears, with prompt payments made upon receipt of claims.

 What will the landlord need to do?